Richard Burr: President Trump

 Burr was a national security adviser to the Trump campaign.
 He stated that Trump "aligns perfectly" with the Republican Party.
 When asked on the campaign trail about Trump's offensive remarks about women, Burr said Trump should be forgiven a few mistakes and given time to change.

 In 2017, Burr said of Trump's firing of FBI Director James Comey, "I have found Director Comey to be a public servant of the highest order."

 As chair of the United States Senate Select Committee on Intelligence, Burr led that chamber's investigation into Russian interference in the 2016 United States elections.
 In March 2017, Comey briefed congressional leaders and Intelligence Committee heads on the ongoing investigation into Russian interference in the election.
 That briefing included "an identification of the principal U.S. subjects of the investigation."
 The Mueller report found that Burr had then corresponded with the Trump White House a week later about the Russia probes, with the White House Counsel's office, led by Don McGahn, apparently receiving "information about the status of the FBI investigation."

-In December 2019, amid an impeachment inquiry into Trump over the Trump-Ukraine scandal (Trump's request that Ukraine announce an investigation into his political rival Joe Biden), Burr pushed the debunked conspiracy theory that Ukraine meddled in the 2016 election.
+In December 2019, amid an impeachment inquiry into Trump over the Trump–Ukraine scandal (Trump's request that Ukraine announce an investigation into his political rival Joe Biden), Burr pushed the debunked conspiracy theory that Ukraine meddled in the 2016 election.
 Burr said, "There's no difference in the way Russia put their feet, early on, on the scale—being for one candidate and everybody called it meddling—and how the Ukrainian officials did it."
 During Trump's first impeachment trial, Burr said he would oppose removing Trump from office even if a quid pro quo was confirmed.
 He opposed calling Trump's former National Security Adviser John Bolton as a witness at the Senate trial; Bolton had written that Trump had tied U.S. security aid to Ukraine to the country's taking action against Biden.
 Burr voted to acquit Trump on the two charges of obstruction of Congress and abuse of power.

-On February 9, 2021, Burr voted against the constitutionality of the trial.
-Despite this, on February 13, 2021, Burr was one of seven Republicans to vote to convict in Trump's second impeachment trial.
+On February 9, 2021, Burr voted against the constitutionality of Trump's second impeachment trial.
+Nevertheless, on February 13, Burr was one of seven Republicans to vote to convict.
 On February 16, the North Carolina Republican Party censured him for the vote.

+On August 13, 2024, despite having voted to impeach him, Burr said he plans to vote for Trump for president in November.